 The Paducah Police Department's Citizens' Police Academy (CPA) is a free program for citizens 18 years of age or older.
 It focuses on building a strong partnership between the police department and the community.
 The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).

-Since its inception in March 2002, the CPA has graduated 23 classes of more than 350 citizens.
-It is taught once a year in the late summer to early fall over several consecutive weeks.
-Class size is limited.
-The CPA is a free program.
-It is for citizens 18 years of age and older who live in Paducah, McCracken County or the surrounding area.
-All applicants are subject to a criminal background check prior to acceptance.
+Since its inception in March 2002, the CPA has graduated 25 classes of approximately 400 citizens.
+It is taught once a year in summer to early fall over eight consecutive weeks.
+Class size is limited to approximately 25 participants.
+The program is for citizens who are at least 18 years of age and live in Paducah, McCracken County, or the surrounding area.
+All applicants are subject to a criminal background check before acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).